 He didn’t provide specifics about the program that Bats, based in Lenexa, Kansas, would propose for retail investors.

-About 10 percent of U.S. volume (MVOLUSE) comes from retail clients, according to Joseph Mecane, co-head of U.S. listing and cash execution at NYSE Euronext.
-(NYX) The SEC authorized the 12-month pilot on the New York-based NYSE and NYSE MKT, a separate venue owned by the parent, on July 3.
+About 10 percent of U.S. volume (MVOLUSE:US) comes from retail clients, according to Joseph Mecane, co-head of U.S. listing and cash execution at NYSE Euronext.
+(NYX:US) The SEC authorized the 12-month pilot on the New York-based NYSE and NYSE MKT, a separate venue owned by the parent, on July 3.

 NYSE is combating a “tiered market” in which retail orders that can be traded at prevailing prices never make it to public exchanges that aggregate buy and sell interest from asset managers, brokers and other participants to determine stock prices for investors, Mecane said.
 Allowing exchanges to deliver better prices benefits individuals and lets the venues compete for orders that are attractive to market makers, he said.